-Economist / data scientist specializing in causal inference.
+Economist + Data Scientist at Wayfair, specializing in causal inference.

 MIT Economics PhD (2019).